oncodash/ontoweaver/README.md

     # Write import script
     bc.write_import_call()

-    # Now you have a script that you can run to actually insert data.
 ```
 Source and target nodes are modified by passing the names to the `add_edge` function.
 The names should represent ontology types as defined
 in the `label_in_input` field in the `schema_config.yaml` file.